Henry's DCM heart disease IMPROVED!

 What a remarkable story and proof that complete plant-based dog food diets and the correct supplementation do NOT have a negative impact on the heart health of dogs, quite the opposite in fact - they support heart health!!

-All of the foods we sell and promote contain the vital extra amino acid Taurine and we even have Pure Bites Taurine Treats for dogs!
+ALL OF THE FOODS THAT WE SELL AND PROMOTE AT JUST BE KIND are complete and contain the vital extra amino acid Taurine and we even have Pure Bites Taurine Treats for dogs!

 Our Omega 3 Algae oil contains the pure levels of Omega 3s needed to support heart health as well as the valuable addition of the key ingredient Astaxanthin which is a powerful anti-oxidant to support and repair heart health.